blt4linux/blt4linux.info/index.md

 # About
-BLT4Linux is a Linux port of the popular Better Lua injecTor (BLT) modding framework for the action shooter PAYDAY 2.
+BLT4Linux is a Linux port of the popular Better Lua injecTor (BLT) modding framework for the First-Person co-op shooter PAYDAY 2.

-While it is a rewrite of the C++ part of BLT, it uses the same Lua code and is compatible with the majority of PAYDAY 2 mods, with the notable exception of BeardLib.
+While it is a rewrite of the C++ part of BLT, it uses the same Lua code and is compatible with the majority of the PAYDAY 2 lua mods that can be found online.
+The only exception to this is Beardlib, which is compatible with lua mods on Linux, but does not like loading Custom Assets, such as Custom Heists or the use of the Beardlib Music Module, as the Linux version of PAYDAY 2 does not have SysFS to load said assets in-game.

 ## Credits
  - [Roman Hargrave](https://github.com/RomanHargrave) - Initial work, code, translations from BLT4WIN